Monkestation/game-hub/README.md

 - [ ] Fix multple repeated API querys, likely through the use of caching server side.
 (Actually yes, should do that)
 - [ ] Fix this shit code.
+- [ ] Github link to repo at the bottom and github link at the top for the org

 # Setting up